TommasoSerafin/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

 * Use of `assert()` from `assert.h` to verify conditions that must be true
     * Note: our example is actually not the most appropriate use case for `assert()`.
 * We see again an example of "treating" a variable like an byte array and just manipulate it.
 Is it really "okay" to just treat arbitrary objects as byte array?
-No. It's not portable.
-At least these aspects are not universally fixed.
+In other words, is it okay to directly work with the underlying binary representation of the data?
+Typically the answer is no. It's not portable.
+At least the following aspects are not universally "fixed".
 They may depend on architecture, optimization level, etc.
     * [Signed number representations](https://en.wikipedia.org/wiki/Signed_number_representations)
     * [Data structure alignment](https://en.wikipedia.org/wiki/Data_structure_alignment)
     * [Endianness](https://en.wikipedia.org/wiki/Endianness)
+    * The problem is that nobody has agreed on these things.
+    * We need to perform serialization and deserialization: agree on the data format and convert the program data to such data format as it (i.e. the program data) leaves the program, e.g. for transmission, for storage, etc..
     * Examples of serialization and deserialization solutions.
         * Java `Serializable`.
         * JSON, XML.